 With recent demonstrations of 5G having taken place as recently as the Olympic Winter Games and Superbowl LII, interest in this new wireless networking technology is growing.
-Some cellular network providers are even planning to begin rolling out new 5G networks in select cities as soon as late 2018.
+Some cellular network providers are even planning to begin rolling out new 5G in select cities as soon as late 2018 which may include LTE-M & NB-IoT networks.
 However, a great deal of confusion remains regarding 5G and how businesses can leverage 5G in their IoT strategies.

 For example, many enterprises believe that 5G-based networks, when they are eventually widely deployed, will revolutionize wireless data communications.
 And it is true that 5G’s super high data rates and ultra-low latency will enable the development of completely new types of video and other high-bandwidth applications.
 However, enterprises developing agriculture, smart city, supply chain, healthcare, industrial, transportation, energy and other IoT applications need to read beyond the headlines if they hope to fully understand 5G’s impact on their IoT strategies.
 Upon looking closer, they are likely to find that the IoT technology they actually need to develop and deploy these applications is already available with today’s NB-IoT and LTE-M Low Power Wide Area (LPWA) networks.
 LPWA delivers the key four C’s for IoT applications (low-cost, low-current, wide coverage, and high capacity) that enables them to embed Internet-connected modules and other IoT edge devices into infrastructure (pipelines, smart meters, street lighting), supply-chain (package tracking, inventory tracking) or other mobile assets (patient monitoring devices, dog collars, shipping containers), and various other “things.”